data301-2020-winter1/course-project-solo_505b/analysis/README.md

-Any external images will be saved in this directory.
+All jupyter notebook files should be in here.